— Bella Hass Weinberg

 USE Variant Term

-- SN A ratio that measures the success of a search.
+- ratio that measures the success of a search.
 Precision is defined mathematically as the number of relevant items returned by a search divided by the total number of items returned by the search.
 Thus, a search that returned only relevant items would have a precision of 1.0.

 Precision usually has an inverse relationship to recall.
 That is, increasing the precision of a search usually decreases the recall.
 Precision can be increased by increasing the specificity of vocabulary terms.
 For more information, see: